izha135/Mazes/README.md

 This solver uses the A* solving algorithm.
 This is described in the link below.
-In our specific implementation, we use the Manhattan distance between a cell and the end as our h function.
+In our specific implementation, we use the Manhattan distance squared between a cell and the end as our h function.

 Reference: https://en.wikipedia.org/wiki/A*_search_algorithm